 Add water to your garden using a fibreglass container pond:

-The answer for an instant mini pond in a small garden space is a fibreglass container pond.
-Even for a balcony!
+The way to add water to a small garden space is an instant mini pond in a fibreglass container pond.
+Even good for a balcony!

 Our lightweight fibreglass container ponds for "ponds in pots" are ideal because they: